f5devcentral/f5-professional-services/tools/f5-xc-blindfold/README.md

 # **Instructions**

-*Copy our PEM output of your TLS private key
+* Copy PEM output of your TLS private key
-*Run Script and paste in TLS private key output *Script will output a string containing the blindfolded key which can be used when deploying an HTTPS LB via API
+* Run Script and paste in TLS private key output
+* Script will output a string containing the blindfolded key which can be used when deploying an HTTPS LB via API